The Human Demand for Seafood

 There is also the issue of high-grading.
 This is the practice of commercial fishermen throwing low-value fish they have caught back into the sea to make more room in the hold of the ship for the higher value fish.
 For example a ton of whiting will be thrown back overboard as a discard to make room for a ton of haddock, as the haddock will gain much more at market.
 Theoretically, there is a ban on high-grading taking place by fishermen from EU nations, but no procedures exist to determine whether this is being followed, although occasionally vessels are caught and punished for this practice.
 In 2015 the skipper of the world’s largest trawler (which previously known as Atlantic Dawn) was fined over €105,000 when he was caught high-grading his catch by the Irish Navy.

 The figures for discards don’t make pretty reading for anyone who cares about the state of our seas and oceans.
 In the North Atlantic alone 1.3 million tons of fish are thrown overboard dead or dying because they are too small, over-quota, or not a species that will sell (6) .
 Internationally the numbers are even bleaker: in 1994 (the last year for which accurate records were kept) it was estimated that the world total for discards of fish and shellfish was twenty-seven million tons (7) .
-Thankfully, 2011 saw the issue of discards getting media attention through the work of celebrity chef Hugh Fearnley-Whittingstall and his Fish Fight programme on Channel 4 (read about the campaign here and watch the programme here).
+Thankfully, 2011 saw the issue of discards getting media attention through the work of celebrity chef Hugh Fearnley-Whittingstall and his Fish Fight programme on Channel 4.
 This brought the madness of discards to the attention of the public and through this some changes appear to be taking place.
 There has been debate across Europe to end the discards system, although changes still seem a long way off (8), (9) .
 Unsurprisingly, there has been opposition to this from commercial fishermen who fear they will be forced to land low value fish, rather than throw them back and continue fishing for higher value species (10) .
 There is also the murky world of ‘blackfish’ – species that have been caught and landed illegally because the fisherman has ran out of quota for them or never had a quota for them in the first place.
 These fish are illegally unloaded at ports and then make their way into the legitimate food market, ending up in fishmongers, supermarkets and restaurants.
 Half the fish on sale in the UK could be blackfish (4) .
 Cheating the system can be extremely profitable: in 2012 seventeen Scottish trawler skippers and several people involved in running fish processing plants were fined and jailed for their part in a £63 million black fish scam (5) .